kevgo/text-runner/README.md

 The started process keeps running in the background while the test script continues, and you can run any other actions while the process runs.

-To stop the long-running process, use the `stopCommand` action.
+You can wait for output of the process with the `waitForOutput` action, and stop the long-running process using `stopCommand`.

 <a class="tutorialRunner_runMarkdownInTutrun">